-Due to the moderate dilution ratio, impacts of the discharge on the stream (downstream of the effluent discharge at site WRO000077) were less pronounced and included mainly small increases in conductivity, pH, and DRP and a small decrease in dissolved oxygen saturation.
+Due to the moderate dilution ratio, impacts of the discharge on the stream (downstream of the effluent discharge at site WRO000077) were less pronounced and included mainly small increases in conductivity, and DRP, and a small decrease in dissolved oxygen saturation.
 Biochemical oxygen demand, unionised ammonia and ammoniacal nitrogen all decreased below the mixing zone.
 E. coli bacteria increased significantly, with a moderately high level in the discharge.
-Visual impacts were noticeable, with the black disc reading decreasing significantly.
-Turbidity increased by 95%, which was above the 50% increase allowed by the consent, however at 2.0 FNU (upstream) and 3.9 FNU (below mixing zone) these numbers were both fairly low.
-Suspended solids did not increase by much (6 g/m3 upstream compared with 7 g/m3 downstream).
+Visual impacts were not noticeable, with the black disc reading increasing downstream.
+Meanwhile turbidity and suspended solids both decreased.

 The water quality measured at the furthest downstream site (site WRO000150), after approximately 3 km of the Ihupuku Swamp wetlands, continued to record a relatively low dissolved oxygen concentration and small decrease in pH, similar trends to those found by all previous years' surveys.
 This was in contrast to the other two sites downstream of the discharge which were both similar to the upstream site in relation to these parameters.
 Relatively low dissolved oxygen levels are typical of outflows from extensive wetland areas, in which more stagnant, less aerated reducing conditions and lower pH are typical.
 Water quality of the stream improved, when compared with upstream conditions (at site WRO000077) with regard to nutrient concentrations following filtration and nutrient uptake by wetland vegetation.
 Levels of bacteria also dropped considerably.
-Other parameters measured were similar or slightly worse, with increases in chloride, suspended solids, and turbidity.
+Other parameters measured were similar or slightly worse, with increases in suspended solids, and turbidity.